eosnetworkfoundation/engineering/developer_documentation/README.md

 Scripts to generate Web Documentation Portal.
 Goal of this project is create a single documentation portal linking together documentation across the EOS Network's code repositories.
 This portal will make an effort to make it easy to build and maintain EOS projects.
 * Single place EOS documentation
 * Unified presentation of documentation
-* Single navigation heirarchy covering documentation
+* Single navigation hierarchy covering documentation
 * Consistent UI for documentation

 In addition, tools are included to help maintain documentation in source repositories.
 An example is broken link crawlers, looking for bad links in .md files.